-For Rbac (role-based access control), only specify a value in the config Map field if you want to customize the default RBAC behavior and if the ConfigMap file already exists in the namespace in which you installed the Fuse Console Operator.
+Only specify a value in the config Map field if you want to customize the default RBAC behavior and if the ConfigMap file already exists in the namespace in which you installed the Fuse Console Operator.
 For more information about RBAC, see Role-based access control for the Fuse Console on OpenShift 4.x.